Mukilteo Elementary Garden

 Master gardeners, especially Carolyn Henri, are the lifeblood of the project.
 She has organized educational trips to local WSU extenstions, connected staff and students with other gardeners, developed our budget, and so much more!

 There are also two scouts who have taken large roles in the garden!
 Elizabeth Crocco, with our master gardener, was awarded a grant and is leading our seed-starting efforts in the atriums.
-Cooper Miller has begun the process of designing and installing raised beds.
+Cooper Miller designed and installed raised beds.

 Neighbors and community members are regularly attending meetings to discuss the vision for the garden, connecting the vision of the garden with the broader vision and mission of the school, and help us ensure the garden is a resource at school and in the community.